 Building Efficient Software Test Reports

 One of the essential jobs of a test team is to provide detailed reporting when completing testing assignments of a project.
-The test team has very specific goals and deliverables to follow, and a healthy and detailed test report will be the evidence to demonstrate the state of the work and the results of the outcome.
+The test team has very specific goals and deliverables to follow, and healthy and detailed software test reports will be the evidence to demonstrate the state of the work and the results of the outcome.
 Test Reports are typically combined and delivered by the project’s test lead or manager to core project stakeholders on a frequent basis.

 What goes into a test report?

 Software test reports should contain the necessary details that stakeholders are looking for in frequent updates.
 Keep in mind that all information listed should support making decisions on next steps for the project.
 Typical areas include:

 Information on what the testing project includes and deliverables to expect.
 This information should include the project/product name, version, and description of the project.

 |Description||Project Razor is a cryptocurrency application made for Android devices.|